Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

  2. Visit the Admin > Advanced Settings page within your ProGet instance to determine where extensions are stored by examining the `Extensions.ExtensionsPath` setting.
  3. Ensure the file is named `<extension-name>.upack` in the extensions directory, and that no other files with the same name exist in that directory, even with a different extension.
 For example, make sure to delete an existing `<extension-name>.inedox` file if you are installing `<extension-name>.upack`.
 The downloaded file may contain a version part, which should be removed (e.g. InedoCore-1.5.0.upack should be just InedoCore.upack)
  4. Restart the product's Windows service: Admin > Service > Stop then Start (e.g. INEDOBMSVC, INEDOPROGETSVC)
- 5. Restart the product's Web application, either the IIS application pool: Admin > Service > Restart Web App
+ 5. Restart the product's Website application, either the IIS application pool: Admin > Service > Restart Web App
  6. Verify that the new extension has been loaded (Admin > Extensions)

 ::: {.attention .technical}